Welcome to today's edition of the Rush 24-7 podcast.

 Obama does what he wants.

-George the Third, whose royal prerogative, the US Constitution was designed to prevent a rising in the new republic, uh because legislatures passed laws and then George the Third didn't give them royal assent because he didn't care for them, so he left them kind of sitting on the back burner uh in his inbox for for months and months on end.
+In effect, George III, whose royal prerogative the U.S. Constitution was designed to prevent a rising in the new republic, because legislatures passed laws and then George III didn't give them royal assent because he didn't care for them.

-Uh and and this system was designed not to do that.
+And this system was designed not to do that.

-The legislative branch was designed to come up with legislation, and the president couldn't pick and choose which legislation he wished to enact or not.
+The legislative branch was designed to come up with legislation and the president couldn't pick and choose which legislation he wished to enact or not.

 Obama has done that.

-So certain Obamacare provisions get suspended, US immigration law gets suspended.
+So certain Obamacare provisions get suspended.

-So a guy like Donald Trump, who's a businessman and he knows that business is about what you can get away with, what you can get away with, doesn't think the US Constitution is helpful at this point.
+So a guy like Donald Trump, who's a businessman and he knows that business is about what you can get away with, what you can get away with, doesn't think the U.S. Constitution is helpful at this point.

 And when you look at what is happening at things like the IRS and other elements of the regulatory state, it's hard to disagree there's not something in that.

-Oh, I know your heart sings.
+Oh, I know your heart sinks.

 Are you already guest hosted out?